 Set Realistic Sustainability Goals

 Starting small and realistic might be something as modest as committing to measure sustainability-related things, Rade said.
-Then, with data in hand, a company could make realistic, tangible goals about which accurate, contextual information could be shared with stakeholders.
+With data in hand, a company could make realistic, tangible goals and share accurate, contextual information with stakeholders.
 Going waste-free in five years might not be realistic, but maybe reducing waste by 25 percent is.

 Change Practices to Reduce Carbon Emissions

-Any of these goals, large or small, ultimately should aim at reducing carbon emissions.
-Chance recommended that companies start using technology that can help them do so across the workspace.
-This can include using tools or services like emissions-tracking software, or using air travel carbon calculators, like the one offered by the UN’s International Civil Aviation Organization.
+Chance recommended that companies start using technology that can help them reduce carbon emissions across the workspace.
+This can include tools or services like emissions-tracking software, or air travel carbon calculators, like the one offered by the UN’s International Civil Aviation Organization.
 It can also be something as direct as purchasing energy generated through carbonless means.

 Rade suggested companies consider changing their more carbon-intensive practices.
 The interconnected issues of work location and travel is a key area to examine, she said.